Server2356/GEO.app/README.md

 # About GEO
 GEO is a news app that provides top news stories in the US with fact-checked news source

-GEO will soon be released for the Mac
+GEO will soon be released for the Mac and iPad

 GEO will be avaliable by December 6th, 2020 on the App Store